 Setting a budget, however, does not guarantee that your ads will be displayed instantly.
 Instead, for every ad placement, there is usually an automated action for every payment option.
 The one who emerges as a winner is charged the least amount required to outrank the immediate advertiser in the auction once the ad is displayed.

-• Retargeting or Remarketing: Remarketing Ads are usually shown to individuals who have come to your mobile app or business website before.
-These ads could help you reconnect with visitors who had previously expressed their interest in your services or products and could encourage conversions.
+Remarketing Ads are usually shown to individuals who have come to your mobile app or business website before.
+These ads are probably the most powerful as they’re targeting people who are already interested.
 Remarketing ads could be shown as Search Ads or on the Display Network and are usually priced based on an automated bidding model.

 Social PPC Ads